-Discussion groups are run by members who are volunteer moderators.
-To see a comprehensive list of discussion groups, and request to join please click here.
+A comprehensive list of discussion groups and request to join click here.

 Using the Library

 Our circulating library offers five galleried floors of over half a million books, from works published in the 1800’s to current bestsellers.
-Now with more reading nooks, cozy seating, and digital access than ever before, we invite you to find a comfortable leather chair, linger for a day and enjoy the unparalleled views of the King’s Chapel Burial Ground and Boston’s skyline.
+Now with more reading nooks, cozy seating, and digital access, we invite you to find a comfortable leather chair, linger for a day and enjoy the unparalleled views of the Granary Burial Ground and Boston’s skyline.

-Reference librarians at the Boston Athenæum are always happy to help members and visitors.
-Whether you are researching an extensive scholarly project, learning how to use Athena, (the Athenæum’s online catalog), curious about an obscure fact, or looking for a cozy mystery to read over the weekend.
-Stop by the Reference Desk any time or submit a reference question.
+Reference librarians are always happy to help members and visitors, whether you are researching an extensive scholarly project, learning how to use our online catalog, curious about an obscure fact, or looking for a cozy mystery to read over the weekend.

 How do I join a discussion group?